AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 - Create custom dates using calendar, cell references, or date math
 - Design your tables and visualizations with familiar Excel formatting tools

-## Using Legacy Report Builder and the new Report Builder together
+## Using Legacy Report Builder and the new Report Builder side by side

-You can use both versions of Report Builder, with the following caveats:
+You can still use both versions of Report Builder, with the following caveats:

 - Do not use both Report Builder versions on the same file at the same time.
 They are mutually exclusive.
 - You can still use Legacy Report Builder on legacy workbooks and the new Report Builder on new workbooks.
 - In addition, you can automatically [convert legacy workbooks](/help/analyze/report-builder/convert-workbooks.md) to the new Report Builder format.
-Before doing so, rename the file.
+Before doing so, duplicate and rename the file.

 ## Legacy Report Builder features not supported in the New Report Builder